Computational identification of irreducible state-spaces for stochastic reaction networks: Introduction

-Consider a stochastic reaction network with an infinite state-space $\mathcal{E}_0$ for which an appropriate Foster-Lyapunov function exists.
-In such a setting, the issue of existence of stationary distributions is resolved but the structure of the simplex $\Sigma$ of stationary distributions is still unknown.
-The extremal points $\pi_1,\dots,\pi_Q$ of this simplex are the (unique) stationary distributions supported on all the irreducible state-spaces $\mathcal{E}_1,\dots,\mathcal{E}_Q$ within the infinite state-space $\mathcal{E}_0$.
+Typically for reaction networks in Systems Biology, a conservation relation with all strictly positive entries does not exist.
+This is because such networks are abstract representations of the actual processes where many details, such as the dynamics of abundant species (like ATP molecules, enzymes etc.), are intentionally omitted to make the analysis more tractable and pertinent to a given problem.
+Consequently, unlike classical chemical kinetics, global mass conservation fails because mass is allowed to be created and destroyed.
+Hence it is important to consider this general case, where \emph{free} and \emph{restricted} species are present, and the state-space $\mathcal{E}_0$ must be necessarily infinite provided certain natural assumptions are satisfied (see Assumption \ref{massacttype}).
+In such a scenario the stationary distributions do not always exist, but if the existence can be guaranteed on each irreducible state-space (see Section \ref{subsec:reachability}), then again the extremal points $\pi_1, \pi_2,\dots$ of the simplex of stationary distributions $\Sigma$ are the unique stationary distributions supported on all the irreducible state-spaces $\mathcal{E}_1,\mathcal{E}_2,\dots,$ within the infinite state-space $\mathcal{E}_0$.
 The primary goal of this paper is to develop a method that explicitly identifies all these irreducible state-spaces using the decomposed state-space form \eqref{defn_dss}.
 For this purpose we adapt and generalize the ideas contained in \cite{GuptaIFAC}, with the main observation being that for most biological networks, the \emph{free} species can be organized in the form of \emph{birth and death cascades}, depending on the minimum number of reactions that the species requires to be created from nothing (denoted by $\emptyset$) or get reduced to it.
 As our examples suggest, for many Systems Biology networks these cascades have a natural correspondence to gene expression or signaling stages in the dynamics (see Section \ref{sec:examples}).
 Combining this cascade construction along with matrix methods that are used in the finite state-space case, our method provably determines all the irreducible state-spaces for a large class of networks satisfying some biologically reasonable criteria.
-It is interesting to note that for many networks, simply knowing these irreducible state-spaces allows one to easily compute the corresponding stationary distributions (see \cite{ACKProd} and Example \ref{ex:productdistr}).
-Even if the stationary distributions are not computable, the knowledge of all the irreducible state-spaces has several important consequences.
-For example, if the initial $X(0)$ of the stochastic reaction dynamics $ ( X(t) )_{t \geq 0}$ lies in the irreducible state-space $\mathcal{E}_q$, then the ideal state-space $\mathcal{E}$ (see \eqref{ideal_state_space}) consisting of \emph{only} the reachable states, coincides exactly with $\mathcal{E}_q$.
-Then due to Theorem 1.10.2 in \cite{Norris}, for any bounded real-valued function $f$ on $\mathcal{E}_q$ we have
+The knowledge of irreducible state-spaces has several important applications which we discuss in Section \ref{subsec:appl}.